By Madeleine Ortiz

-You’d think with the recognition that our bodies are working against our weight loss efforts, Dr. Walji’s patients would feel hopeless after paying her a visit.
+You’d think with the recognition that our bodies are working against our weight loss efforts, Dr. Walji’s patients would feel hopeless.
 The opposite is true, she says.
 They are more relieved than they are discouraged; for so long they’ve assumed the plateaus, weight regain and excessive hunger has been their fault.
 But our weight is biology, she explains, and not much can be done to change our biology.
 Once you start accepting this fact, you feel less shame, less guilt and, in Dr. Walji’s experience, way more open to reaching out for help from a healthcare professional.

-A medical expert can’t change what ghrelin and leptin does inside your body, but they can help you create a plan for long-term, sustainable change, and they can prescribe medications that can help mitigate many of these changes.
-Whether it’s lifestyle changes, Cognitive Behavioral Therapy (CBT), medications, surgery or some combination of the four, there are ways to lose weight and keep it off for good, despite our bodies’ efforts to make that difficult– finding a plan that works starts with seeing a doctor who knows what you’re up against and will help you succeed anyway.
+A medical expert can’t change what ghrelin and leptin do inside your body, but they can help you create a plan for long-term, sustainable change, and they can prescribe medications that can help mitigate many of these changes.
+Whether it’s lifestyle changes, Cognitive Behavioral Therapy (CBT), medications, surgery or some combination of the four, there are ways to lose weight and keep it off for good, despite our bodies’ efforts to make that difficult.
+Finding a plan that works starts with seeing a doctor who knows what you’re up against and will help you succeed anyway.
 Find one near you here…